utnet-org/utility/runtime/unc-vm-runner/README.md

 # unc-vm-runner

 An engine that runs smart contracts compiled to Wasm.
-This is the main crate of the "contract runtime" part of framework.
+This is the main crate of the "contract runtime" part of unc-infra.

 "Running smart contracts" is: